AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "No."  Benji stood up and got in my face.
 "You will not go anywhere.
 I can make you stay."

 I sighed, "That's exactly how this fight started, Alex nudging me into doing something that I knew I shouldn't do to keep my sanity."
 I stepped away from him.
-"You touch me and you'll find yourself on the floor in a heart beat."
+"You touch me and you'll find yourself on the floor in a heartbeat."

 Benji sighed as he backed away.
 "Alright.
 I won't do that.
 But talk to him."